Gozargah/Marzban/README.md

 python3 main.py
 ```

-My default the app will be run on `http://localhost:8000/dashboard`.
+By default the app will be run on `http://localhost:8000/dashboard`.
 You can configure it using changing the `UVICORN_HOST` and `UVICORN_PORT` environment variables.

 ## Configuration
 > You can set settings below using environment variables or placing them in `.env` file.